River Bluff High School: Bands

 The school's Indoor Percussion Ensemble won the SCBDA Indoor Percussion Championships for class AA in 2015.
 In the 2016 season, it advanced to competition in Class A and was placed second at SCBDA and third at its first appearance at the CWEA Circuit Championships.

+River Bluff High School serves as a venue for marching band competitions, hosting its annual Swamp Classic and 5A State Championships, as well as CrownBEAT, a Drum Corps International competition hosted by the Carolina Crown Drum and Bugle Corps.

 Feeder schools

 Via Meadow Glen Middle School and Lakeside Middle School: